Door dents

 The downside is that minivans are typically kid haulers.
 And kids, as much as we love them, don’t know how to act around cars.
 They might bump into it, drag their backpack zipper along the side, or even write “clean me” in the build up of dust.
 They just don’t know any better (but their parents should).

-Speaking of their parents, remember that their doors open normally.
+Speaking of their parents, remember that their front doors open normally.
 After a long day of chasing little Billy around with 3 of his friends, Mom is probably a little worn out.
-The last thing on her mind is making sure her door doesn’t swing into yours while she buckles the kids into their seats.
-She just wants to get home.

 Large trucks

-There is also a certain type of truck owner that believes scratches, dents, and mud make them more of a man.
+There is also a certain type of truck owner that believes scratches, dents, and mud make them tough.
 They look down on clean, shiny vehicles and think that neglecting their truck is a badge of honor.
-I don’t want to say that these guys will purposely damage your vehicle, but they probably won’t go out of their way to make sure you don’t get a door ding either.

 Older Cadillacs and Lincolns

-Old people.
-You know the cars I’m talking about.
-The land yachts that have been under the same ownership for 30 years.
-These can actually be hit or miss in terms of risk.
 A lot of elderly drivers are very proud of their vehicles and take exceptionally good care of them.
 They were raised in an era where respecting other people’s property was a common thing.

 Their mobility might be compromised as well and that makes it difficult to get in and out of a vehicle.
 That’s when the door gets kicked open into the side of your car.